deltaswapio/deltaswap/sdk/js/README.md

-# Wormhole SDK
+# Deltaswap SDK

 > Note: This is a pre-alpha release and in active development.
 Function names and signatures are subject to change.

-## What is Wormhole?
+## What is Deltaswap?

-[Wormhole](https://wormholenetwork.com/) allows for the transmission of arbitrary data across multiple blockchains.
-For the currently supported chains and contracts visit [the docs](https://docs.wormholenetwork.com/wormhole/contracts)
+[Deltaswap](https://deltaswapnetwork.com/) allows for the transmission of arbitrary data across multiple blockchains.
+For the currently supported chains and contracts visit [the docs](https://docs.deltaswapnetwork.com/deltaswap/contracts)

-Wormhole is, at its base layer, a very simple protocol.
-A Wormhole smart contract has been deployed on each of the supported blockchains, and users can emit messages in the Wormhole Network by submitting data to the smart contracts.
+Deltaswap is, at its base layer, a very simple protocol.
+A Deltaswap smart contract has been deployed on each of the supported blockchains, and users can emit messages in the Deltaswap Network by submitting data to the smart contracts.
 These messages are quite simple and only have the following six fields.

 - _emitterChain_ - The blockchain from which this message originates.
 - _emitterAddress_ - The public address which submitted the message.
 - _consistencyLevel_ - The number of blocks / slots which should pass before this message is considered confirmed.
-- _timestamp_ - The timestamp when the Wormhole Network confirmed the message.
+- _timestamp_ - The timestamp when the Deltaswap Network confirmed the message.
 - _sequence_ - An incrementing sequence which denotes how many messages this _emitterAddress_ has emitted.
 - _payload_ - The arbitrary contents of this message.

-Whenever a wormhole contract processes one of these messages, participants in the Wormhole Network ( individually known as **Phylaxs** ), will observe the transaction and create a **SignedVAA** (Signed Verifiable Action Approval) once the transaction has reached the specified confirmation time on the emitter chain.
+Whenever a deltaswap contract processes one of these messages, participants in the Deltaswap Network ( individually known as **Phylaxs** ), will observe the transaction and create a **SignedVAA** (Signed Verifiable Action Approval) once the transaction has reached the specified confirmation time on the emitter chain.

-The SignedVAA is essentially an affirmation from the Wormhole Network that a transaction has been finalized on the emitter chain, and that any dependent actions on other chains may proceed.
+The SignedVAA is essentially an affirmation from the Deltaswap Network that a transaction has been finalized on the emitter chain, and that any dependent actions on other chains may proceed.

-While simple, the Wormhole Protocol provides a powerful base layer upon which many 'bridge' applications can be built.
-Because Wormhole is capable of verifying arbitrary data, bridges utilizing it are able to transfer native currencies, tokens, NFTs, oracle data, governance votes, and a whole host of other forms of decentralized data.
+While simple, the Deltaswap Protocol provides a powerful base layer upon which many 'bridge' applications can be built.
+Because Deltaswap is capable of verifying arbitrary data, bridges utilizing it are able to transfer native currencies, tokens, NFTs, oracle data, governance votes, and a whole host of other forms of decentralized data.

-## How the Core Wormhole Bridge Works
+## How the Core Deltaswap Bridge Works

-The core Wormhole bridge operates by running smart contracts on both the _Source Chain_ (where the data currently resides) and the _Target Chain_ (where the data will be moved), and generally follows this workflow:
+The core Deltaswap bridge operates by running smart contracts on both the _Source Chain_ (where the data currently resides) and the _Target Chain_ (where the data will be moved), and generally follows this workflow:

     1) An end user or another smart contract publishes a message using the Bridge Contract on the Source Chain.

-    2) The Wormhole Network observes this transaction and issues a SignedVAA once it crosses its confirmation threshold.
+    2) The Deltaswap Network observes this transaction and issues a SignedVAA once it crosses its confirmation threshold.

     3) An off-chain process collects the SignedVAA and submits it in a transaction to the Bridge Contract on the Target Chain, which can parse and verify the message.

-## How the Wormhole Token Bridge Works
+## How the Deltaswap Token Bridge Works

-It is important to note that the Wormhole Token Bridge is not, strictly speaking, part of the Wormhole protocol, but rather a bridge on top of it.
-However, as token transfers are such an important use-case of the bridge, it is built and packaged as part of the Wormhole SDK.
+It is important to note that the Deltaswap Token Bridge is not, strictly speaking, part of the Deltaswap protocol, but rather a bridge on top of it.
+However, as token transfers are such an important use-case of the bridge, it is built and packaged as part of the Deltaswap SDK.

 The Token Bridge works in the same fashion as above, leveraging the Core Bridge to publish messages.
 However, there are actually two different functions in the token bridge: Attest and Transfer.